tadoophom/ecs160-hw3/ANALYSIS.md

 └─ strategy: explore ────────── state: in progress ──┘

 When running the application without seeds, the execution speed is very high (945.4/sec).
 This is because the fuzzer generates short and simple inputs.
 However, the total map coverage is quite low at 6.21%.
-The opposite happens when we run the application with seeds, the execution speed is much lower (257.7/sec) but the coverage is much higher at 11.79%.
+The opposite happens when we run the application with seeds, the execution speed is much lower (257.7/sec) but the map coverage is much higher at 11.79%.
 The execution speed decreased a lot because the fuzzer has to generate more complex inputs to achieve more coverage.
+As for the new edges found, the seedless run had 47.37% while the seeded run had 8.65%.
+This contradicts the expected code coverage difference between the two runs.
 The seedless run found 24 crashes while the seeded run found 39 crashe which was also expected because the better inputs allow the fuzzer to find more bugs that a seedless run cannot find.

  ## Part C results